-Home plate is a five sided slab of rubber set into the infield to mark the position of home base.
+Home plate (abbreviated HP, as in the home plate umpire, who calls balls and strikes) is a five sided slab of rubber set into the infield to mark the position of home base.
 In a real sense, home plate is the center of action in any baseball game.
 The batter stands to one side of home plate in the batter's box, while the pitcher attempts to throw the ball through the strike zone, which is defined as a region directly above home plate.
 Offensive players score runs by circling the bases and returning to home.

 The plate itself is defined by the rules to be :